High School

 Class 2A

-4. South Pike County High School — 37
+4. TIE: South Pike County High School / Magazine High School — 37

 • Arkansas Leaders